 Make sure to find out if the water is treated and if there is any additional fee to have it treated.
 If it’s not, you’ll have to shock and add chlorine to the water and test it to make sure it’s balanced appropriately before anyone can swim in it.

+Depending on how much to fill above ground pool, it can be somewhat expensive.
 Some fire departments may also deliver water but this isn’t as common as it once was.
 Still, it never hurts to ask and it may save you a lot of money.

 If you have a well, this is the cheapest option for filling your pool.
 That said, there are some things you should consider.

 First, the water quality of well water isn’t always great.
 If you use it in your home, you probably have a purifier or filtration system to make sure the water is safe for consumption.
 This filtration system likely will not treat the water going into your pool.
 That doesn’t mean you can’t use it, just that it will take a little work to get the water chemistry balanced and safe for swimming.